rvojtus/UMLift/README.md

 ## About The Project

-This project was born out of the need for a lightweight and informal approach to Model-Driven Development (MDD) and meta-model creation.
+This project was born out of the need for a lightweight and informal approach to Model-Driven Development (MDD) and metamodel creation.
 The current standard, the Eclipse Modeling Framework (EMF), does not support such an informal design process.
 Additionally, EMF is tightly integrated with the Eclipse IDE, which can be restrictive.

 ## Overview